VolkovLabs/business-forms/README.md

 ### Update Request

-Select Update Request as `-` and set Custom Code:
+Select Update Request as `-` and set Custom Code.
+Depends on the selected Payload options it will add all or only updated values.

 ```javascript
 /**